Creates a new secondary browser window and loads the referenced resource.

 Tip: For accessibility reasons, it is strongly recommended to always set this feature to yes.

-Mozilla and Firefox users can force new windows to be easily resizable by setting
+Firefox users can force new windows to be easily

 dom.disable_window_open_feature.resizable